Patent No. D684,628 S

 Because nickel plated chrome steel spheres possess a hardness rating of 60 on the Rockwell "C" scale, you experience incredible energy transfer when the spheres strike each other.
 The high percentage of energy transferring then results in longer swing times.

-Our Giant Cradle uses 2.5-inch nickel plated chrome steel spheres that weigh about 2 pounds each while our Giant Junior uses 1.5-inch nickel plated chrome steel spheres that weigh about .5 pound each.
+Our Jumbo Giant Cradle uses 4 inch nickel plated chrome steel spheres that weigh 10 pounds each.
+Our Giant uses 2.5 inch nickel plated chrome steel spheres that weigh 2 pounds each.
+Our Giant Junior uses 1.5 inch nickel plated chrome steel spheres that weigh about .5 pound each.